Retrieval-Augmented Generation Must Move Beyond Factual Grounding to Represent Diverse Opinions: From Theory to Practice: An Existence Proof

+We present Opinion-Aware RAG (O-RAG) as one possible instantiation of the theoretical framework.
+We do not claim this to be the definitive solution, but as evidence that even simple opinion-aware enrichment yields measurable improvements.
+The architecture introduces an \textbf{opinion enrichment step} before indexing (illustrated in Figure~\ref{fig:architecture}, Appendix~\ref{app:architecture}), consisting of three domain-agnostic components.

-\textbf{Entity Registry.} A hierarchical taxonomy of opinion targets organized by granularity.
-Entities represent the ``what'' of opinions---topics, policies, products, or concepts that people hold views about.
-A tiered structure (general $\rightarrow$ specific $\rightarrow$ granular) enables flexible aggregation and analysis.
+\paragraph{Entity registry.} A hierarchical taxonomy of opinion targets organized by granularity.
+Entities represent the topics people hold views about.
+The registry can be bootstrapped automatically via LLM extraction on sampled documents, followed by clustering and deduplication.
+Manual curation helps refine but is not strictly required.